-Members of the board continue to benefit from membership of the National Governors Association.
+Members of the board continue to benefit from membership of the National Governance Association.
 In July 2022 the trust held its first trust event to bring together trustees and governors and provide training and develop the trust strategic plan 2022-2025.
+This has been further developed during 2022/23 and is now supported by a one-year delivery plan.